dwarvesf/playground/_memo/hoc-renderprops-and-hook-in-reactjs.md

 This work but it’s not DRY.
 We gonna refactor the code with some methods above that help us write code that doesn’t violate DRY principle.

-## Refactor the component with Render props:
+## Refactor the component with Render props
 The term “[render prop](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce)” refers to a technique for sharing code between React components using a prop whose value is a function.
 A component with a render prop takes a function that returns a React element and calls it instead of implementing its own render logic.